openbao/openbao-plugins/secrets/consul/docs/readme.md

 # Consul secrets engine

-The Consul secrets engine generates [Consul](https://www.consul.io/) API tokens dynamically based on Consul ACL policies.
+Consul is a service networking platform featuring service discovery, service mesh, API gateway and configuration management.
+The Consul secrets engine for OpenBao generates [Consul][consul] ACL tokens dynamically based on pre-existing Consul ACL policies.

+This page will show a quick start for this secrets engine.
+For detailed documentation on every path, use `bao path-help` after mounting the secrets engine.

+> [!TIP]
+> See the Consul Agent [config documentation][consul-bootstrap-acl] for details
+> on how to enable Consul's ACL system.

 > [!NOTE]
-> See the Consul Agent [config documentation](https://developer.hashicorp.com/consul/docs/reference/agent/configuration-file/acl)
-> for details on how to enable Consul's ACL system.
+> This documentation assumes you are using at least Consul version 1.4 (released
+> 2018).
+Older version are not supported.

 ## Setup